-Unfortunately, hazards will always be as a cancerous appendage to the aviation industry.
+Unfortunately, hazards will always be a cancerous appendage to the aviation industry.
 Fortunately, our industry has made remarkable strides in both drafting and optimizing safety standards within the past two decades.

 What Role Does Aviation Safety Software Play?

-The reason why aviation service providers enjoy higher safety standards today lies within one word: Software.
+The reason why aviation service providers enjoy higher safety standards today lies in one word: Software.
 The Computer Age is by far the safest time for passengers in the history of aviation.
 Aviation SMS software has enabled hazards to be rapidly